DFE-Digital/claim-additional-payments-for-teaching/docs/service-overview.md

 ## Development user journeys

-Each pull request opened on GitHub creates a review app containing only that change.
+Each pull request with the "deploy" label applied creates a review app containing only that change.
 The review app URL is posted as a comment on the pull request.

 Review app basic auth credentials: